Update: This coupon is no longer available, however, we have a new one in 2019 thanks to SelfAdvertiser’s push ads launch. Click here to get it!

 You can either blacklist the websites that are not performing well for your campaign in this menu by clicking the green dots or go back to your campaign menu and write them in the blacklist/whitelist fields.
 Both methods work fine.

-From my experience I have found SelfAdvertiser has some good quality traffic although you always have to blacklist a few websites with bots (pretty much every pop network suffers this).
+From my experience, I have found SelfAdvertiser has some good quality traffic although you always have to blacklist a few websites with bots (pretty much every pop network suffers this).
 Some traffic while running keywords campaigns is definitely more expensive but worth it if you know how to target your audience.

 You can also create a global blacklist so every campaign you start has those websites blocked already but I don’t recommend doing it until you get enough data from several campaigns.

-Sometimes what works pretty well in one website for 1 country for Android traffic works a lot worse for another country and Mac traffic, just to mention an example.
+Sometimes what works pretty well on one website for 1 country for Android traffic works a lot worse for another country and Mac traffic, just to mention an example.
 So blocking a website ID just because it doesn’t work in 1 geo could mean you’re going to lose profits in another geo/campaign.

-And of course, don’t forget to read your tracker’s data to optimize by OS, browser and devices which you can also enable/disable with SelfAdvertiser.
+And of course, don’t forget to read your tracker’s data to optimize by OS, browser, and devices which you can also enable/disable with SelfAdvertiser.

 SelfAdvertiser is a PPV traffic network with both mobile and desktop traffic.
 You can use their self-serve to launch and optimize campaigns (step by step explained above) and if you sign up through this link AND use the promo code SRVNDSELF while doing your first deposit you’ll receive a match up to $500 bucks.